Pogy-Bot/Pogy/README.md

 - **reaction roles:** Reaction roles
 - **tickets:** Guild tickets for support

-Pogy even has the following features on the website 🌐
+even has the following features on the website 🌐

 - **Ticket Transcripts** + **Application Transcripts**
 - **Contact & Report** page